 I hope this article has shown you when and why long serves can be more useful than short, but also created a framework in your mind to think about the occasions where the conventional plays used by the top players may not suit your game or phase of development.

 Keep practising your short serves and third ball consistency, though.
 Eventually you will be a top player yourself and you will need them, even if only occasionally, to beat the other top players!

-It's time to turbocharge your table tennis education.
-Enroll TODAY!
+It’s time to turbocharge your table tennis.
+Click here to enroll TODAY!